Marktm2012/Guild-Captstone/README.md

 # Guild-Captstone

 ## Project Overview
-My Capstone is a Django application for Private lesson management.
+The Instructor's Agenda is a Django application for Private Lesson management.
 Where private instructors can upload and manage documentation, media, track grading and due dates.
 I would also like to add invoicing and maybe a payment system.

 Libraries Used:
     - Django